 I was born in London in 1972, but was irreversibly affected by watching too many episodes of the cult British children's TV programme Mr Benn when I was little.
 I've since spent most of my adult life trying to emulate Mr Benn's ability to visit the costume shop down the road, walk through the back door, and find myself in the midst of a foreign adventure.

-I began my journalism career while living and working in Venezuela in 1996.
+Following a Degree in French and Spanish at Leeds University and a Master's Degree in Latin American Studies from London University's Institute of Latin American Studies (now Institute for the Study of the Americas), I began my journalism career while living and working in Venezuela in 1996.
 I initially went to the country chasing a French girlfriend.
 But instead fell head over heels for the unique Gran Sabana region in the southeast.

 While living there, I wrote for an online news site, VHeadline, as well as for the fledgling Environment News Service, which is still going strong today.

 In early 1999, I landed the commission to write the first edition of the Traveler's Venezuela Companion.
 I spent eight months researching it and took nearly a year to complete it.
-I made no money, but came away a better writer, with a ton of experience and a 1980 Toyota Land Cruiser.
-I had a very good, thorough and understanding editor.
-See news for latest jeep odyssey.
+I made very little money, but came away a better writer, with a ton of experience and a 1980 Toyota Land Cruiser.
+The Traveler's Venezuela Companion won the Benjamin Franklin Award for Best Guidebook 2002.

 I went on to work on two more Traveler's Companion guidebooks, published by America's largest independent travel publisher, The Globe Pequot Press.
 In 2001, I updated the Traveler's Ecuador Companion and then revamped and overhauled the never-published Traveler's Russia Companion.
-Since then, I have worked on various Footprint Handbooks, publishers of the biblical South American Handbook, as well as for Fodor's, Dorling Kindersley, Insight Guides, Intelliguides and the Starservice hotel reviews.

 As a writer and photographer, my work has been published in the UK, US and in Latin America - titles include Geographical, BBC Wildlife, The Independent on Sunday, Wanderlust, Global, Adventure Travel, Interval World, New Law Journal and thisistravel.co.uk (the Evening Standard and Daily Mail travel site).